AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-before-hackday.md

     Docker installed (optional)
     Boot2Docker installed (optional)

-**depending on if you building OpenJDK natively or in a VM or container, you will need to download it either in the VM or on your machine*
+**depending on if you build OpenJDK natively or in a VM or Vagrant box or Docker container, you will need to download it either in the VM or on your machine*

 Other requirements: